 Currently comprised of about 1,254 souls and some 500+ families, St. Mary’s remains a hospitable and faithfilled parish of active and supportive parishioners.
 Fr.
 Nelson Bever is the tenth pastor of St. Mary’s.
-Two permanent deacons assist him, Mr. Alan Kopp and Mr. Fred Stockmaster.
-Our twelfth principal in the school’s history is currently Mrs. Sue Sanders.
+A permanent deacon assists him, Mr. Alan Kopp.
+Our thirteenth principal in the school’s history is currently Mrs. Christa Brubaker.

 Active parish organizations and committees include: The Rosary Altar Society, the Pastoral Council, the School Advisory Committee, The Knights of Columbus Council #4448, the Christian Formation Committee, the Parent Teachers organization (PSP), the Adult Choir, the Children’s Choir, the Folk Ensemble, Ministers of Holy Communion, Lectors, Ushers, Altar Servers, the Liturgy Committee, the Mothers Club, the Buildings and Grounds Committee, Garden Club, Hospital Ministry, Mens Venite Adoremus, Children’s Liturgy, CCD, Early Childhood, the Finance Committee, the Festival Committee, the Funeral Luncheon Committee and the Funeral Planning and Bereavement Committee.